TristanGimm/self-hosted-kubernetes-infrastructure/docs/lession-learned.md

 Testing each layer independently made troubleshooting significantly more effective.
 AI couldnt help much here because it went circles so i had to painfully solve it algorithmically.

-## Lesson: Comnplexer Authentication Increased Infrastructure Complexity Immensely.
+## Lesson: More Authentication Increased Infrastructure Complexity Immensely.

 I experimented with **Keycloak** for centralized authentication especially because of netbird.